naoto0822/zetasql-server/README.md

 ## Release

-Create Github Release of new tag.
+If creating Github Release of new tag, CI push new docker image.

 ## Features